open-ish/utility/packages/dependabot-pr-manager/README.md

 on:
   schedule:
-    - cron: '0 9 * * 1' # Runs at 09am (UTC) on the 1nd day of every month (useful if your dependabot runs monthly in the first day at 08am).
+    - cron: '0 9 * * 1' # Runs at 09am (UTC) on the first day of every month (useful if your dependabot runs monthly in the first day at 08am).
 Change to fit your needs.
   workflow_dispatch: # Allows manual triggering via GitHub button
   issue_comment:
     types: [created]